Belize travel guide

 Political situation

 Political demonstrations take place in Belize City and Belmopan, but most are peaceful.
-Follow the local media and avoid large gatherings and demonstrations.
+Follow the instructions of local authorities, monitor local media and avoid large gatherings and demonstrations.

 Crime

-Belize has one of the highest murder rates in the world.
-Cases of armed robberies, burglaries, theft, rape and sexual assault are on the increase.
+Belize has one of the highest per capita murder rates in the world.
+Other violent crime, including armed robbery, shootings, domestic abuse and sexual assault are also a concern.

-Serious gang-related violence happens in Belize City, particularly in the area to the south of the Haulover Creek (known as Southside).
+Serious gang-related violence occurs most frequently in Belize City, particularly in the area to the south of the Haulover Creek (known as Southside).
 Tourists are not normally the targets of gang violence, but anyone near an incident could be affected.
 You should:

 • follow the advice of your hotel and local authorities